Whatsapp Icon

 My mom had 3 chemo sessions before and 3 chemo sessions after the surgery.
 The doctors suggested my mom should go for counselling after the treatment.
 But she never opted for counselling.

-Looking back at the treatment phase it is all about my mom.
-She was so strong and positive and that is how we managed during the treatment phase.
-After the completion of the treatment, many known and unknown people came to her asking how she managed during Ovarian cancer treatment, and without any hesitation, she shared her experience.
+Looking back at the treatment phase, it's all about my mom.
+She was so strong and positive, and that's how we managed during the treatment phase.
+After the completion of the treatment, many known and unknown people came to her asking how she managed during ovarian cancer treatment, and without any hesitation, she shared her experience.

-After the whole phase, I saw myself changing 3600.
-I have learnt and understood many things.
-I realised the one who seems to be strong are emotionally weak and women who seem weak are strong.
-After seeing the person you love the most is near death, all the false pretence just blows off.
+After the whole phase, I saw myself changing 360 degrees.
+I have learned and understood many things.
+I realized that those who seem strong are emotionally weak, and women who seem weak are strong.
+After seeing the person you love the most near death, all the false pretense just blows off.

 Parting message